Marquis103/RecipeFinder/README.md

 * Preparation and Cook Time are not returned.

 ###Needed Functionality
-* Device side cache can be used to store images and recipes locally on device between application usage.
 * Layout can be improved
-* Capability to bookmark favorite recipes

 ####License
 Code released under the [GPL License](https://github.com/Marquis103/RecipeFinder/blob/master/LICENSE)